 Consuming rosemary will help you have normal bowel movements and regulate your gastrointestinal system.

-There is a study that shows rosemary was able to reduce colon tissue lesions and colitis.
+There is a study that shows rosemary is able to reduce colon tissue lesions and colitis.

-Because of this, you’re reducing your risk of having different gut diseases like colitis and irritable bowel syndrome.
+Because of this effect of rosemary, you’re reducing your risk of having different gut diseases like colitis and irritable bowel syndrome.

-The antioxidants in Rosemary essential oils have powerful anti-aging effects that also aids in healing blemishes and adding a natural glow to your skin.
+The antioxidants in rosemary essential oils have strong anti-aging effects and also help heal blemishes and give your skin a natural glow.

 If you combine rosemary extracts with citrus supplements, it can even fight skin damage caused by UV light.

-5. Rosemary Improves The Health Of Your Hair
+6. May Improve The Health Of Your Hair (Stimulates Hair Growth)

 Some of the benefits you can give your hair by using rosemary oil are: